 \section{Acknowledgments}

+W.L. would like to thank Ting-Wei Tsui for several useful discussions.
 W.L. is supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (2021R1A4A5031460).
-D.S. is partially supported by the US National Science Foundation, under Grant No. PHY-2014021.
+DS is partially supported by the US National Science Foundation, under Grants No. PHY-2014021 and PHY-2310363.
 DY is supported by the National Research Foundation of Korea (Grant No.: 2021R1C1C1008622, 2021R1A4A5031460).